ngdavies/ngdavies.github.io/Scotland.md

  - Ferry: The turn up and go [Fiophort Iona Ferry](https://www.calmac.co.uk/fionnphort-iona-iona-ferry-summer-timetable), [timetable link](https://www.argyll-bute.gov.uk/fionnphort-iona-ferry-timetable)
  - Overnight [The Bellacroy Hotel](http://www.thebellachroy.co.uk)
  - Dinner at the Bellacroy?
 Not booked.

+ - Walks on Ulva at Ulva Ferry,
+ - Walks at Calfary Beach and walks at the bays not to be missed
  - Stops Waterfall (1600)
  - Sights - [Duart Castle](http://www.duartcastle.com/) (1762), good teas!